State / Territory Benefits - Pennsylvania

 The Honoring Our Veterans plate became available on November 26, 2012.
 Fifteen dollars from every "Honoring Our Veterans" plate sold will benefit the Veterans Trust Fund.
 To apply for license plate, please complete Form MV-914, "Application for Honoring Our Veterans License Plate".
 Requires a $35.00 fee, provided the vehicle has current registration.

-Disabled Veteran License Plate: Disabled Veterans who have a total or are permanently total disability rating and an honorable discharge from the military service are entitled to Disabled Veteran license plates for use on private passenger vehicles.
+Disabled Veterans who have a total or are permanently total disability rating and an honorable discharge from the military service are entitled to Disabled Veteran license plates for use on private passenger vehicles.
 Disabled Veteran License Plates requires 100% service-connected disability certified by the U.S. Department of Veterans Affairs.
-In order to qualify for the free yearly registration, the applicant must have a 100% service- connected disability certified by the U.S. Veteran's Administration or service unit in which the 1965 and March 28, 1973.
-There is a $7.50 fee for the plate provided the vehicle has a current registration.
-MV145
+In order to qualify for the free yearly registration, the applicant must have a 100% service- connected disability certified by the U.S. Veteran's Administration or service unit.
+Applicants must complete Form MV145.
+There is an $11.00 fee for the plate provided the vehicle has a current registration.

 Medical Benefits: Hospital and medical treatment provided for injury or disease.